Chris-McGonigle/island-flowers/README.md

 After a succesful launch, the client now wants to build on her business, and seeing how useful a website has been for competitors, she now feels the time is right to set up her own dedicated web presence.

+You can view a live version of the [website](https://island-flowers.herokuapp.com/)

 ## Desktop
 ![Desktop View](/readme-images/desktop.png)